Investing in 2018 – here are my best ideas

 The chart shows two Price to Earnings (P/E) valuation numbers for the US S&P 500 index.

-Compared to a normal P/E ratio the Shiller P/E (green line), which uses past 10 year average earnings, is biased high because earnings tend to grow over time and a 10-year past average earnings number is lower than last year’s earnings.
+Compared to the Shiller P/E (green line), which uses past 10 year average earnings, is biased high because earnings tend to grow over time and a 10-year past average earnings number is lower than last year’s earnings.

 The Hussman P/E (dark blue line) on the other hand is biased low, since it is always comparing the market to the highest earnings figure we’ve ever seen.